Examples

 Management student resume

 Try giving one of the resume templates below a go.
-They’re optimized for getting past the resume scanners and are easily customizable.
+They’re free and optimized for getting past the resume scanners and are easily customizable.

 Bold Resume Template